bjventures/SurveyMerge/readme.md

 # SurveyMerge
 SurveyMerge is an Excel tool which facilitates data analysis of survey data files created by the [PIEL Survey app](http://pielsurvey.org) .
 It merges multiple survey runs and multiple survey files.
 SurveyMerge runs within Excel on Windows.
-At this stage it does not support Excel on Mac.
+At this stage it does not support Excel on Mac and must be regarded as a Beta version.
 It is written in Visual Basic for Applications (VBA).

 The PIEL Survey app is a research tool which conducts surveys using Ecological Momentary Assessment Methodology (EMA), otherwise known as Experience Sampling Methodology (ESM).
 It is available as an iOS and Android app.